Daklyan/PlexDiscordRPC/README.md

 But to make our RPC a bit prettier we're gonna add a few images on our app
 ![App assets](./img/doc/app_assets.png)

-You can use your own images or the one in img/plex on this repo The important part is the naming as the code lookup by name the images
+You can use your own images or the ones in img/plex on this repo

+The important part is the naming as the code lookup by name the images

 Here are the categories :